andreww/fox/DoX/FoX_sax.md

 org.sax.xml:

 * Querying/setting of feature flags/property values for the XML parser.
+The effect of a subset of these may be accessed by options to the `parse` subroutine.
 * XML filters - Java SAX makes it possible to write filters to intercept the flow of events.
 FoX does not support this.
-* Namespace configuration - SAX 2 allows changing the ways in which namespaces are interpreted
-by the parser.
-FoX supports only the SAX 2 default.
 * Entity resolution - SAX 2 exports an interface to the application for entity resolution, but
 FOX does not - all entities are resolved within the parser.
 * Locator - SAX 2 offers an interface to export information regarding object locations within the document, FoX does not.